josiasmat/pitch-circles/README.md

 It tries to automatically detect the user's preferred language.
 If you want to use a specific language, append `?lang=` followed by the language code to the URL.

 If you want to contribute with a new translation, copy one of the files inside the `locale` folder and change the strings accordingly.
 After that, send me an e-mail (see below) with your translation file.
 Also feel free to ask for help.

+## MIDI input

+Press `F10` to request access to a MIDI input port to the browser.
+This will enable you to get the notes highlighted when you play them!

+Tip: If you want to route MIDI from another software to this tool, try using [loopMIDI](https://www.tobias-erichsen.de/software/loopmidi.html) from Tobias Erichsen.

 ## Bugs